 This project is located within the limits of the Volusia-Floridan Aquifer.
 A Sole Source Aquifer (SSA) Checklist and Water Quality Impact Evaluation (WQIE) Checklist are located in the project file.
 There is no existing stormwater treatment within the project area.
-One wet detention pond is proposed, and an existing I-4 pond will be expanded to treat and attenuate stormwater.
+One wet detention pond is proposed to treat and attenuate stormwater.
 During the Design phase, sewer connections for the restroom facility will be designed as appropriate.
 Environmental Protection Agency (EPA) concurrence was received on March 20, 2024, and is included in the attachments.
 EPA noted no significant impacts are anticipated with implementation of proper Best Management Practices (BMPs).
 FDOT will adhere to the list of BMPs provided by the EPA related to groundwater protection.